mibi88/MibiEngine2/README.txt

     TODO

+[ ] Use arenas as much as possible when needing to allocate memory when loading
+    stuff for cleaner code.
 [ ] Entities and scenes for easier usage.
 [ ] Make correct lighting, support multiple lights and load them to the shader
     as uniforms when rendering a scene.